PhD, Industrial Engineering and Management Sciences

 Washington University in St. Louis, St Louis, MO

 Elon University, Elon, NC

-Her research has been presented at various professional conferences and published in several peer-reviewed journals, including Pharmacoeconomics, PLoS One, HIV Medicine, HIV Clinical Trials, Medical Decision Making, Transplantation, Clinical Journal of the American Society of Nephrology, Institute for Operations Research and the Management Sciences (INFORMS), the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), and the American Transplant Congress.
+Her research has been presented at various professional conferences and published in several peer-reviewed journals, including Pharmacoeconomics, PLoS One, HIV Medicine, HIV Clinical Trials, Medical Decision Making, Vaccine, Value in Health, Transplantation, Clinical Journal of the American Society of Nephrology, Institute for Operations Research and the Management Sciences (INFORMS), the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), and the American Transplant Congress.